Transfer Credit Criteria

 AP Credit/College Credit Earned Before Matriculation

 Credits completed prior to matriculation as a degree student (college level work, AP, IB, and A-levels) are not applied to the degree immediately upon approval.
 The courses are added to your record and credit may be applied only in the following circumstances (see your class dean for more details):

 - to make up a shortage of credit incurred through failure.

-- with the approval of the academic board, to make up a shortage of credit incurred as a result of withdrawing from a course for reasons of health.
+- with the approval of the class dean, to make up a shortage of credit incurred as a result of withdrawing from a course for reasons of health.

 - to undertake an accelerated course program (completing the degree requirements in six or seven semesters).

 Any credits completed in summer school before matriculation are counted in the 12-credit limit of summer credit allowed toward the degree.
 A maximum of one semester (16 credits) of any combination of pre-matriculation credit may be counted toward the degree.

 Individual academic departments are responsible for determining if the transfer courses may be counted toward the requirements of the major.
 Pre-matriculation credits may also be used to count toward the 64 credits outside the department of the major or as pre-requisites for higher level courses without credits being applied towards the degree.